 Proposed Regulatory Action

-2. Prioritize TPS processing for B-2 visitor visa holders based on their B-2 immigration status at application.
+2. Prioritize TPS processing for humanitarian parolees and B-2 visitor visa holders who entered the U.S. before May 2022.

 Problem: Ukrainian applicants who were eligible to apply for TPS arrived in the U.S. by April 11, and many of them are still waiting for USCIS to process their applications.
 Some of these applicants have already overstayed their allowed visits, and many more face expired stays between October and December 2022.
 Currently, TPS processing times range from 8-14 months due to USCIS application backlogs.
 Those who remain unlawfully longer than 180 days will accrue unlawful presence and trigger a 3 to 10-year bar to re-entry when they eventually depart, unless they obtain some immigration status.
 Hence, if B-2 visa holders are not granted TPS before their stay expires, they risk accruing unlawful presence after 180 days of their overstay.
 This could have catastrophic consequences, since these individuals risk being denied re-entry to the United States on the B-2 visitor visa they currently hold.
 It also jeopardizes their eligibility for other life-saving paths of entry such as Uniting for Ukraine and non-visitor visas based on family reunification.